openebs-archive/openebs-docs/docs/deploycstor.md

 cStor can be deployed in your Kubernetes cluster by performing the following steps.
 Before installation, the [prerequisites](/docs/next/prerequisites.html) must be met on the Nodes.

-1. Apply openebs-operator.yaml file to create OpenEBS control plane components.
+1. Apply *openebs-operator.yaml* file to create OpenEBS control plane components.

    ```
    kubectl apply -f https://openebs.github.io/charts/openebs-operator-0.7.0-RC2.yaml
    ```
    OpenEBS pods are created under “*openebs*” namespace.
-Node Disk Manager,CAS Template and default Storage Classes are created as part of executing above command.
+Node Disk Manager, CAS Template and default Storage Classes are created after executing the above command.

-   **Node Disk Manager** manages the disks associated to each node in the cluster.
+   **Node Disk Manager** manages the disks associated with each node in the cluster.
 You can get the disk details by running the following command.

    ```
    kubectl get disk